-Trading assets and liabilities are initially recognized and subsequently measured at fair value in the consolidated statement of financial position, with transaction costs recognized in profit or loss.
-All changes in fair value are recognized as part of net trading income in profit or loss.
+Trading assets and liabilities are initially recognised and subsequently measured at fair value in the consolidated statement of financial position, with transaction costs recognised in profit or loss.
+All changes in fair value are recognised as part of net trading income in profit or loss.